jostylr/role-dnd-hybrid/src/rules.md

 is appropriate when confident of success.
 Surge points (below) are not applicable if using take-half.

+A character can also decide to take a lower die roll with an increase bonus, half the d2 amounts that are lowered.
+So, for example, if a character has 1d12+04, they can convert to a 1d6+07.
+The take half rule is the extreme of converting the entire dice roll into the bonus.

 Each skill is part of a school.
 Schools take more points to advance in (3 times as much).
 Each level in a school reduces the cost of the skills in it by 5% per level.